jjrs07/cvt-cloud-labs/README.md

 - AWS re/Start students and alumni
 - Cloud beginners and career shifters
-- Self-learners preparing for entry-level cloud roles
+- Self-learners preparing for entry-level to mid cloud roles
 - Anyone interested in building a cloud-ready skillset

 ## Lab Topics Covered

 - **Linux**: CLI navigation, permissions, file management, and bash scripting
 - **Python**: Variables, control flow, file handling, functions, and modules
 - **Databases**: SQL basics, queries, CRUD operations, and table relationships
+- **Storage and Archiving**: EBS, Instance Store, EFS and S3
 - (Bonus: Introductory AWS CLI and service usage for context)

 ## How to Use This Repository